+Note

+In some installations, only the My themes theme is customizable, although new themes can be added as explained in “” on page 121.
+The locked themes are easily recognizable by right-clicking on them; the only available option in the context menu is Properties.

+By default, the Gallery is opened in the Sidebar.
+You can float the Gallery as you can other Sidebar panes; see Chapter 1, Introducing LibreOffice, for more information.

 Adding objects to the Gallery

 You may wish to add to the Gallery any images that you use frequently, for example, a company logo.
-You can then very easily insert these graphics into a document later.
+You can then easily insert these graphics into a document later.

-Method 1 (selecting a file)

 Right-click on the desired theme and select Properties from the context menu.

-In the theme’s Properties dialog, click the Files tab.
+In the theme’s Properties dialog, click the Files tab (Figure 131).